ethersphere/bee-docs/docs/develop/access-the-swarm/buy-a-stamp-batch.md

 The following postage batch calculators allow you to conveniently find the depth and amount values for a given storage duration and storage volume, or to find the storage duration and storage volume for a given depth and amount.
 The results will display the cost in xBZZ for the postage batch.
 The current pricing information is sourced from the Swarmscan API.

 :::info
-These calculators use the 'effective volume' (the volume of data that can be safely stored by a batch) for each storage depth rather than the 'theoretical max volume'.
+The 'effective volume' is the volume of data that can be stored with 99.9999% safety for each storage depth.
+The 'theoretical max volume' is significantly lower than the effective volume at lower depths and the two values trend towards the same value at higher depths.
 [Learn more here](/docs/learn/technology/contracts/postage-stamp#effective-utilisation-table).
 :::

 ### Depth & Amount to Time & Volume Calculator

 <VolumeAndDurationCalc />

 ### Time & Volume to Depth & Amount Calculator

+The recommended depth in this calculator's results is the lowest depth value whose effective volume is greater than the input volume.

 <AmountAndDepthCalc />

 ### Mutable or Immutable?